-On November 25, 2008, the Company entered into an Exclusive Patent License agreement with MIT, which is referred to as the Exclusive Patent License.
+On November 25, 2008, the Company entered into an exclusive patent license agreement (the "MIT License") with the Massachusetts Institute of Technology ("MIT").
 The Company received an exclusive royalty-bearing license to utilize patents held by MIT in exchange for upfront consideration and annual license maintenance fees.
 Such fees are expensed as incurred and have not been material to any period presented.